nx-lr/32chars-js/README.md

 It then groups these characters according to the assigned categories, sorts them according to their code points in ascending order, and calls the `compressRange` function to generate a bijective base-30 encoded substring, with the comma `,` and period `.` functioning as delimiter characters for values and ranges.

-The compiler ignores characters within the code points `U+0020` to `U+007F` inclusive, these are the ASCII printable characters.
-These are handled separately by the compiler and thus are filtered away.
+These constant strings are decoded at runtime by the output and assigned integer keys starting from 1 in the global object, so they are created once rather than the encoded character range every time a substring of that script is decoded, this causes the program to run for a long time.

+The compiler ignores the space and the 32 symbol characters, which are inserted when the string is assembled in the very last step of the program.

+### Encoding substrings

+In addition to encoding character ranges, the compiler also has to encode the strings based on those character ranges.
+Likewise for the character categories, the compiler groups the strings by category, and encodes them with the corresponding character set.
+The result is assigned a key from a generator function, which yields bijective strings from increasing natural numbers.

+The substrings which do not contain any of the 32 symbol characters therefore have to be bijectively encoded with the same 32 characters, except only with varying character sets.

 #### Decimal digit substrings

 Anything that is not a symbol is encoded as bijective, to and from strings of different character sets with `BigInt` as an intermediate data type.

-All encoded values are stored with the digits from the Python `string.punctuation` constant, `` !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ ``, minus the space, hence from here on out, _base 32_ implies bijective base-32 encoded strings with the 32 punctuation characters as its digits.
+All the encoded values are stored with the digits from the Python `string.punctuation` constant, `` !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ ``, minus the space, hence from here on out, _base 32_ implies bijective base-32 encoded strings with the 32 punctuation characters as its digits.

 Numeric-only substrings are decoded straight from base-32, and then converted into strings, wrapping the resultant `BigInt` inside a template literal thereby stripping its `n` suffix.

-All tokens that fall under this category have the categorical name `Integer`.
+All tokens that fall under this category have the categorical name `Digit`.

 #### Alphanumeric substrings

 Alphanumeric substrings follow the same rules as numbers.
-Zero-padded numeric strings are considered _alphanumerics_ since all leading zeroes are stripped when converting into `BigInt` values.
+Zero-padded numeric strings are considered _alphanumeric_ since all leading zeroes are stripped.
+All tokens that fall under this category have the categorical name `Alnum`.

-They are converted into `BigInt` values except this time parsed with a constant digit string, which is the concatenation of Python's string constants `string.digits` and `string.ascii_letters`, or the first 62 digits of `base64`, and then hashed with the 32 characters in code point order.
+They are converted from `BigInt` values except this time from a constant digit string, which is the concatenation of Python's string constants `string.digits` and `string.ascii_letters`, or the first 62 digits of `base64`, and then hashed with the 32 characters in code point order, since it can be generated from the methods `Number#toString` and `String#toUpperCase`.
 This string,

 <!-- prettier-ignore -->
 ```js